 Sleepy in winter and crowded in summer, Portofino is one of Italy’s most sought-after destinations and a favorite by celebrities.
 This charming village is close to the Cinque Terre and nestled in a picturesque small cove.
-Although it has less than 500 residents, you’ll be surprised by the things to do in Portofino, Italy.
+Although it has less than 500 residents, you’ll be surprised by the many things to do in Portofino, Italy.

 This post contains a few affiliate links to selected services and products.
 That means that if you make a purchase, I earn a small commission at no extra cost to you.